The Second Intermediate Period

 None of these buildings is quite grand enough to rank as the palace of a pharaoh, or even as a palace of a local ruler who pretended to be a pharaoh.
 But we begin to have a glimpse of the palaces of the local bigwigs and a glimpse too of the social structure of Egypt where there were many local rulers living in considerable luxury in mini palaces.
 And in Avaris, some of these local rulers made themselves into pharaohs and formed the 15th dynasty.

 But the Hyksos remain fascinating.
 How far were they raiders?
 Or how far were they just traders?
 They came from the coastal areas of Syria and Palestine and culturally they were an offshoot of the Mesopotamian powerhouse.
 Yet clearly Egyptian culture was the stronger and more alluring — the Hyksos wanted to be Egyptian and it is the traditional Egyptian culture that wins out.
-For a couple of centuries it seemed that the two peoples would integrate, and for a century or more the Hyksos actually became the rulers of the north; but the efforts of integration were in vain, and eventually the immigrants were driven out.
+For a couple of centuries it seemed that the two peoples would integrate, and for a century or more the Hyksos actually became the rulers of the north; but the efforts of integration were in vain, and eventually the immigrants were driven out, and the New Kingdom began.